apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel and Hezbollah trade accusations of ceasefire violations**
+**Four Democratic lawmakers targeted with threats while home for Thanksgiving**

-You can read more about it [here](https://www.reuters.com/world/middle-east/israeli-tank-fires-3-south-lebanese-towns-lebanese-security-sources-media-say-2024-11-28/).
+You can read more about it [here](https://www.cnn.com/2024/11/28/politics/democratic-lawmakers-threats-thanksgiving/index.html).

 ## Requirements
 - Python 3.8